 On 9th March 2018 we wrote to the DfE about a concerning case.
 Much can be learned from individual cases such as this about systemic failings.
 Such cases show where children and families ‘fall through the gaps’ and offer important opportunities for learning.
 As Professor Peter Fonagy, co chair of the recent SCIE project on Mental Health of Children in Care – including Previously Looked After Children – has suggested, the system needs to be able to take account of ‘never’ cases.
 This should include cases where decisions have been made with the best of intentions, but the outcome has been extremely negative for those who live with the consequences of decisions.

-The case pertained to an adopted child who had been removed from his adoptive family after his parents, who were kinship adopters, had reported and sought help.
-A Care Order was made.
-His parents tried in vain with this Order to support their child in care and get him the help he needed.
-Two years on and there were few foster carers willing to care for the child.
-None could be found that allowed his faith to be supported, and no one who spoke his first language or was of his race.
+The case pertained to an adopted child who had been removed from his adoptive family after his parents had reported and sought help.
+A Care Order was made when the LA took the case to court instead of supporting the family.
+His parents tried in vain with this Order to support their child in care, to work in partnership with professionals, and to get their son the help he needed.
 Numerous foster care placements broke down, and when the application for discharge of the Care Order was put in by the boy’s parents, he wanted to come home.
 Nine months on and the final contested hearing approached.
-The parents, whose contact with their child was constrained and further restricted as soon as their application was put to the court, had not been able to have any input into the selection or instruction of experts in their application for discharge.
-They were not happy with the way assessors were instructed, or the way assessments were done.
-Knowledge was lacking on the part of the experts on whom the court relied, about matters of faith and cultural identity, as well as adoption issues.
-The parents tried to get experts involved who had this knowledge and could fairly assess.
-They had no legal assistance and were thwarted in their efforts.
-These assessments were not considered ‘necessary’ by other parties.
-The Court of Appeal refused the parent’s appeal, and it was the total resistance of other parties to involving suitable experts, and the refusal of the appeal, that we felt was of concern to the DfE.
-It did not sit well with the ‘forensic’ nature of court proceedings to prevent the experts proposed by parents from assessing.
-The experts proposed were both experienced court experts who could potentially shed light on aspects of the case where knowledge and understanding were lacking, in an impartial manner.
-Furthermore, the credentials of the experts proposed by the parents, and the reasons for seeking their opinions, were not accurately described (from the perspective of parents), by the Court, or the Court of Appeal.
+The adopters had not been able to have any input into the selection or instruction of experts in their application for discharge.
+No meaningful dialogue was achievable between parents, who had no legal representation, and the LA or Cafcass Guardian.
+The adopters were deeply unhappy with the way assessors were instructed, and the way assessments were done.
+The parents tried to get experts involved who had knowledge they felt was needed, and could fairly assess.
+These assessments were not considered ‘necessary’ by other parties or the court.
+The Court of Appeal refused the parent’s appeal, and it was the total resistance of other parties to involving experts parents felt could assist, and the refusal of the appeal, that we felt was of concern to the DfE.
+It did not sit well with the ‘forensic’ nature of court proceedings to prevent the experts proposed by parents from assessing – when it was explained to the court they had assisted in cases of a similar nature and brought about shared understanding and successful outcomes.
+The experts proposed were both experienced court experts.
 Without these experts involved, a contested hearing would be a fair accompli, and an extremely difficult ordeal for the parents who felt unable to rectify misunderstandings about them.
 Yet by withdrawing their application to discharge the Order, and avoid the ordeal, the appeal could not be considered at all.
 They were in an impossible situation.

-A month before the final contested hearing the foster carer handed in notice.
+A month before the final contested hearing the foster carer, who was meant to be long term, handed in notice, later, according to the LA, blaming the adopters – who barely have any contact with their child.
 Neither the parents or the child were informed about the placement breakdown at this stage.
-When they were finally informed, the week before the final hearing, the boy told his parents he wanted to return home, and he divulged a recent suicide attempt to his mother when the contact supervisior was getting drinks and was together with the boys father.
-They were hopeful of a positive outcome from the case.
-But four days later the boy no longer wanted to come home and rejected his religion following a visit from the children’s guardian.
+When they were finally informed, the week before the final hearing, in a very positive supervised meeting, the boy told his parents he wanted to return home, and he divulged a recent suicide attempt to his mother when the contact supervisior was getting drinks and was together with the boys father.
+They were so hopeful of a positive outcome from the case and for dialogue about reunification as an ultimate goal to work towards.
+But four days later the boy said he no longer wanted to come home following a visit from the children’s guardian.
 He provided a statement to the Judge through the guardian.
-With this statement accepted, the Judge was only able to use the application for discharge to pressurise the LA into finding another foster care placement, which proved a great challenge.
-Understandably the parents were devastated and shocked.
+Although inconsistencies in the case were acknowledged, the Judge had little alternative but to act on the child’s statement.
+The Judge was only able to use the application for discharge to pressurise the LA into finding another foster care placement, which proved a great challenge.
+The parents, who were devastated and shocked had little choice but to withdraw their application.

-We think this is an important case and have decided to publish the response recieved from the DfE, on 8th May 2018.
+We think the issues raised by this case, which are affecting many adopters and special guardians, are of vital importance, and have decided to publish the response recieved from the DfE, on 10th May 2018.

-We are saddened with the way that the DfE has simply reiterated policies and procedures – making assumptions that a child’s parents will be unawareof them – and have not already tried all the avenues suggested.
+We are saddened with the way that the DfE has simply reiterated policies and procedures.
 The point is surely that these policies and procedures may have failed to protect a child’s ‘best interests’, when the child’s parents sought the help of those with a ‘duty of care’ in good faith.

-The DfE’s lack of interest in this case does not seem congruent with the rhetoric that is so often expressed about adoptive and special guardianship families being valued.
-We need to be able to talk about cases where there have been sad outcomes, and think together with policy makers and legislators about the reasons for this, so as to ensure legislation, policies and guidances were fair and supportive of those they are intended to serve.
+There are no models for reunification when parents/caregivers do not need to be ‘reformed’.
+Parents and special guardians have no alternative but to put an application for Care Order discharge to court in order to achieve any dialogue about their child coming home and be able to work towards this outcome.
+The DfE’s response does not seem congruent with the rhetoric that is so often expressed about adoptive and special guardianship families being valued.
+We need to be able to talk and think together about cases where there have been sad outcomes, and to think together with policy makers and legislators about the reasons for this, so as to ensure legislation, policies and guidances are fair and supportive of those they are intended to serve.

 To put the DfE’s response into context, our recent survey on parent/caregiver stress, showed that 146/389 respondents had cause to make a formal complaint to their LA or a Local Government Ombudsman.
-Not withstanding the issue of ‘respondent bias’ (more respondents with negative experiences may completed the survey), this finding suggests adopters and special guardians are having great difficulties.
+Not withstanding the issue of ‘respondent bias’ (more respondents with negative experiences may completed the survey), this finding suggests adopters and special guardians are having great great difficulties to achieve understanding and support.

 We also draw attention to the fact that the ‘opinions’ of professionals are beyond the remit of a Local Government Ombudsman and once a case has gone to court the LGO will not investigate it further.
 With legal aid not accessible to parents in applications to discharge a Care Order there can be legal inequities in court proceedings – and there were in this case.
-There is a knowledge gap as to the true impact of these inequities.
+There is a knowledge gap as to the true impact of these inequities on vulnerable previously looked after children.

 We are hearing many concerning reports that LAs seek to discredit adoptive parents and special guardians through expressing derogatory opinions about working with them, and in regards to their capacity to parent and care for a troubled child, whom anyone would find hard to care for – as was the case here.
 It is deeply saddening to see parents and carers who are battling to achieve support for their family members taken back into care under S20 or S31 Orders, described as ‘difficult’ or ‘challenging’ for professionals to work with.